gem-pasteur/macsyfinder/doc/source/developer_guide/overview.rst

     doc
         The project is documented using sphinx.
         All sources files needed to generate this documentation is in the directory *doc*

-    etc
-        This directory contains a template to configure macsyfinder.
-        It's allow to set some configuration available for each run and avoid to specify them at each run on the command line.
-        This file is in *ini* format.

     macsypy
         This the MacSyFinder python library